wifey can be talked into joining him.

 Last week was completely uneventful except for Monday in which I dragged my carcass into work at 5 am and stayed on the phone from 5:30 am to 3:30 pm, which led to me losing my voice and staying home sick Tuesday.

 Wednesday was a partial day at work, though I ended up staying till 3:30 to try to tie up some loose ends from the marathon phone call Monday.
 I ran home and grabbed a check for a friend (we scored 8 tickets to the Blue Man Group in Sacramento in January - woo hoo!
-4 rows back) and joined the lunatics at Who
+4 rows back) and joined the lunatics at Whole Foods to pick up my holiday ham.

 Went back home and worked on this: